conifer-dev/Aeni-Odin/README.md

 Closing notes
 =====
 This is a port from [Aeni for Swift](https://github.com/conifer-dev/Aeni) which I will sadly no longer be working on due to the fact that Swift development outside Apples ecosystem is disastrous.
+Therefore all my attention will now be diverted to Odin & Aeni-Odin!